hakanozbay/database-error-handling/README.md

 		return sqlErrorCodes;
 	}
 ```
 The `dataSource` variable is a dependency injection from an exisitng dataSource bean that would be created in a Spring configuration file.
-Based on this value the relevant database error codes are loaded and provided.
+Based on this the relevant database error codes are loaded and provided.

 The remainder of the class defines wrapper methods that are error specific which can be called specifically by utilizing classes.
 An exmaple method defined is to check if the error is about data integrity violations: